quantcert/quantcert.github.io/Magma-contextuality/README.md

 The code has been developed to study contextuality in quantum geometries generated with symplectic polar spaces in correspondence with the Pauli group.
 The language chosen was [Magma](http://magma.maths.usyd.edu.au) since it is a well-established language for theoretical mathematics.
-See file [INSTALL.md](INSTALL.md) for its installation and execution.

 This code was used to obtain the results in the poster presented in QPL'21 [[dHG+21]](#dHG21) and in the article [[dHG+21']](#dHG21b), this article will also